attah/ppm2pwg/README.md

 Available as rudimentary standalone applications, but mainly made for use in [SeaPrint](https://github.com/attah/harbour-seaprint).

 ## ppm2pwg
 Takes a pbm, pgm or ppm (P4, P5 or P6 "raw") Netpbm bitmap image and converts to PWG or URF printer raster format.

-...or a raw bitmap in the c++ api.
+Supports 1, 8 and **16** bits per color.

 ## pwg2ppm
 For debugging.
 Similar to [rasterview](https://github.com/michaelrsweet/rasterview), but without a GUI.
 Takes a PWG or URF printer raster and outputs a series of P4, P5 or P6 pbm/pgm/ppm images.